Tell me your folkdance stories!

 Did you do some folk dancing way back in the 60s and want to get back into it ?

 Do you have an event coming up and would like your guests to be up and moving ?

 Speak to me!
 Hire me!

 I love traditional music and dance from around the world.
 I love traditions, especially old traditions.

 As a young child I was exposed to the music of my grandparents' culture: Rusyn, also known as Lemkos or Ruthenians, from the Carpathian Mountains of Eastern Slovakia.
 It wasn't until well into my adulthood that I discovered international folk dance.

-I fell into the Balkan camp, and now that I am teaching in the community, I have expanded my repertoire into Western European cultures, and am particularly passionate about Kurdish dances, historical dances such as from the Renaissance, English Country Dance, and dances from Brittany.
+I fell into the world of Balkan dance, and now that I am teaching in the community, I have expanded my repertoire into Western European cultures, and am particularly passionate about Kurdish dances, dabke, and dances from Brittany.
 Canadian and American community dances also have that magical ingredient: abundant social interaction!